Esteph27/Bridal-Union/README.md

 **Booking page:**

-This page is where the designer can make a booking with their designer of choice using a simple booking form.
+This page is where the user can make a booking with their designer of choice using a simple booking form.
+The booking form will take in important information such as the users name, designer’s name, date of the user's wedding, and the user will be able to select a date and time aviable.
+The user will also be able to select a price bracket to indicate to the designer how much they are willing to spend on their wedding dress.
+The form also has a 'customer message' box where the user can include more information about their dress and ideas.

+![booking form](media/booking_small.png)

 To make a booking a user will have to be logged in.
-The booking form will take in important information such as the users name, designer’s name, date of wedding, date and time picker as well as a message box.
-This form is kept simple so that the user can have a nice and easy experience

-Please kindly note that due to time constraints the booking form is currently not connected to the backend so the user is currently unable to make any bookings.

-![booking form](media/booking_small.png)

 **Create Account page:**